wzh1998/wzh1998.github.io/_pages/projects.md

   * Voice control system which helps the elderly communicate their needs to the robot.
 This including voice wakeup, automatic voice recognition (ASR), text to speech (TTS) and syntax and semantic analysis modules.

   Features implemented in Python:
+  - Self navigation between multiple locations, different tasks are performed at each location.
+  * Strangers detection, implemented by training a 68-point-face-model using Dlib toolkit.
+  * Elderly fall detection, training and testing are performed with SVM method using Dlib toolkit.
-  - Rubbish picking.
+  * Rubbish picking.
 The position of object is estimated from camera using color discrimination.
 Then calculate the joint angles required for the robot arm to reach that position using inverse kinematics.
 Finally, sending commands to the mechanical arm to pick up the object.
-  * Elderly fall detection, trained the dataset using dlib toolkit

    <!-- and obtained a 68 points face landmark detection model -->

 <p float="center">